Bush Prize: South Dakota | South Dakota Community Foundation

 It is important to us that our processes are fair.
 If any of our selection committee members have a conflict of interest with an organization being considered for the Bush Prize, they will not be a part of any selection discussion or decisions for that year.
 The Foundation defines “conflict of interest” as being a staff or board member of or having a contractual relationship with an organization.

-We will let finalists know in early October whether they have been selected as a 2023 Bush Prize: South Dakota winner.
+We will let finalists know in September whether they have been selected as one of the two 2025 Bush Prize: South Dakota honorees.

 All selections are based on program eligibility requirements and criteria.